Cooking in The Keys

 The shrimp from Key West is often called Key West Pinks.
 They are crisp and have a sweet and mild taste.

-When buying shrimp, look for Wild shrimp.
-They come from the ocean, which is their natural environment, instead of a farm with an unnatural diet.
+When buying shrimp, look for wild shrimp.
+They come from the Gulf of Mexico, now called the Gulf of America, which is their natural environment, instead of a farm with an unnatural diet.

-Serve the shrimp with lemon wedges, cocktail sauce, and/or melted butter.
+Serve the shrimp with lemon wedges, cocktail sauce, crusty bread, and/or melted butter.

 These shrimp make great appetizers.
-As a main course, the shrimp would be great alongside Caesar Salad, clam chowder, lobster, or stone crabs.
+As a main course, the shrimp would be great alongside one of the following:

 • ½ cup ketchup